Afaa Michael Weaver is a poet and a 1998 Pew Fellow.

 Murphy makes up one half of the artist duo Megawords, along with Anthony Smyrski.
 Megawords is well known throughout Philadelphia for installations that are equal parts gathering space, artist studio, and storefront.

 The Barnes Foundation presented a major exhibition of work by Nigerian-born, London-based artist Yinka Shonibare, including a new commission, plus works of sculpture, photography, painting, and installation.

-Janet Goldwater is a media artist and a 2005 Pew Fellow.
+Michael O’Reilly is a producer and a 1994 Pew Fellow.

 A multidisciplinary theater artist whose practice is rooted in set design, Matt Saunders answers our questions on inspiration, artistic legacy, and more.

 Michael Rohd is founding artistic director of Sojourn Theatre, an ensemble-based company in Portland, Oregon that explores the intersection of theater with democracy.

 Zoe Strauss: Ten Years, at the Philadelphia Museum of Art, received media attention from a number of publications.